lord-dubious/X-mcp/README.md

-# x-mcp: Bridging Twitter and AI with the Model Context Protocol
+# X-mcp: Bridging Twitter and AI with the Model Context Protocol

 This document provides a comprehensive guide to using the `x-mcp` server.
 This server acts as a bridge, enabling Large Language Models (LLMs) and AI applications to interact with Twitter using the Model Context Protocol (MCP) through the Twikit library.